 There is rarely a shortage of entertainment on Nevis.
 This sister island of Saint Kitts is steeped in history and tradition, which makes it a true Caribbean gem for travelers who care as much for learning about and embracing local culture as they do for kicking back and relaxing on a beach with stunning blue waters.

-There’s also an incredible devotion to wellness and fitness, as Nevis hosts the annual Marathon and Running Festival, the Nevis Triathlon and Duathlon and the Nevis Cross Channel Swim.
+There’s also an incredible devotion to wellness and fitness, as Nevis hosts the annual Marathon and Running Festival, the Nevis Triathlon, and the Nevis Cross Channel Swim.
 And let’s not forget the Nevis Mango and Food Festival, which pays tribute to the island’s unique culinary offerings and puts a huge spotlight on the massive variety of mangos the island produces.

 At the heart of this historic embrace is Montpelier Plantation & Beach, an award-winning boutique resort that merges modern designs and amenities with the property’s own incredible legacy, which dates back to 1687.
 From Lord Horatio Nelson’s wedding in 1787 to Princess Diana’s Caribbean vacations, Montpelier has so many stories to tell, which makes staying at this secluded luxury hotel an adventure in itself.